Instrument Currency Flight Training

 Get a full refund if you cancel through the website at least 24 hours before the lesson.

 Not happy with your first lesson?
-Let us know within 48hrs of the lesson date, and we’ll refund your what you paid for the Simulator and Instructor.
+Let us know within 48 hours of the lesson date, and we’ll refund your lesson.

 We Are a Proud Member Of